thautwarm/plfp/view-point-from-research-side/tf-for-compilers.md

 The compiler phases are usually dependent.

-Type inference requires name resolution, so how can we implement them separately with Tagless Final?
+Type inference requires name resolution, so how can we
+- implement them separately, and
+- finally composite them
+by using Tagless Final?

 Guess we have implemented these phases, for type infer and name resolution, we shall have